juanburgos/100-days-of-code/log.md

 ### R1D10

-**Today's Progress**: Started jQuery.
-Learned to Target HTML Elements with Selectors, Target Elements by Class and Target Elements by ID.
+**Today's Progress**: Started jQuery. learnt to Target HTML Elements with Selectors, Target Elements by Class and Target Elements by ID.

 **Thoughts**: Focused in quality, not quantity.
 Feeling great about my progress so far.